 Tammy had it all figured out.
 She didn’t want to live in the 18th or 19th century; she’d miss her family too much – not to mention modern comforts.
 She needed the freedom to travel back and forth through time.

 So strong was her wish to time travel that she even dressed the part – as much as possible – without raising anyone’s suspicions.
 Wearing dresses and a white bonnet every day, when all her friends wore jeans and t-shirts, she had to be prepared just in case it worked and she was whisked through time.

 If she ended up in Walnut Grove or Avonlea she’d be prepared for the adventure.

 By the sixth grade, Tammy realized time travel probably wasn’t going to be a reality for her, but decided that when she grew up she’d write a series about a girl who could travel back and forth through time.

 Not one to give up on fairy-tales, Tammy discovered a way to time-travel without magic.
 Trading her bonnet for a passport, she’s spent her adult life exploring the world and having grand adventures with her husband and son.

 Armed with historians, archaeologists, and Egyptologists who manage to bring history to life for her, Tammy can’t help but be inspired to come home and share adventurous tales with others.

-She resides in Cambridge, Ontario with her husband of twenty-five years.
-They’re the proud parents of a twenty-two year old son who attends the University of Toronto.
+She resides in Cambridge, Ontario, Canada with her husband of twenty-seven years.
+They’re the proud parents of a twenty-three year old son who attends the University of Texas.

 But, be forewarned: